BS & MPH Dual Degree Program

 CSU offers a combined BS/MPH degree program where you can receive your bachelor’s degree and the Master of Public Health degree in 5 years.
 This is a full year less than it would take you to complete the two degrees separately.
 This is possible by taking some graduate MPH courses as an undergraduate and having those courses apply to both degrees.
 You can see how the MPH courses apply to each of the eligible majors in this document: MPH COURSES AND BS REQUIREMENTS

 If you enroll in a CSU bachelor’s degree in one of the following majors then you could be eligible to apply for this combined BS/MPH degree program:

 In your sophomore or junior year of your undergraduate program, you can apply for the BS/MPH combined degree program.
-If you apply during your junior year you could potentially run into course conflicts with your BS courses and the MPH courses that you need to be taking.
-This could mean that you aren’t able to transfer as many undergraduate credits to be applied to your MPH degree.
+If you apply during your junior year you want plan carefully to make sure the MPH courses don’t conflict with any remaining BS requirements.
 The admissions criteria include:

 - Sophomore or Junior standing (you will not graduate with your BS degree before May of the year after you submit your application)

 - Evidence of statistical/math competency (e.g. undergraduate statistics course; research methods course; completion of university math requirements such as calculus, college algebra and other MATH courses; academic research or lab work; elective courses taken; undergraduate minors; internship, practicum or thesis; description of quantitative skills in one of the letters of recommendation)